MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/define-general-properties-scheduling-forecast.md

   - dyn365-sales
 ---

-# Define a forecast's general properties and scheduling
+# Define a forecast's general properties and schedule

 Use general properties and scheduling options to define a forecast model.

 ## License and role requirements

 | Requirement type | You must have |
 |-----------------------|---------|
 | **License** | Dynamics 365 Sales Premium or Dynamics 365 Sales Enterprise  <br>More information: [Dynamics 365 Sales pricing](https://dynamics.microsoft.com/sales/pricing/) |